robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ***

-WAIT, THAT BILLBOARD IS NOT TOTALLY CORRECT!

-The billboard's message is not totally true: the public debt is $36 but combined with the private debt (loans, and credit cards exposures, etc.) it reaches $103T.
-Moreover, considering the finance leverage exposition on futures etc. then it skyrockets to 772% of the U.S. GDP.

-Therefore, it is wrong to claim that the federal state is the ONLY responsible but ALL Americans love debts.
-You might not agree because YOU in person are not on this bandwagon, but numbers do not lie and in general $103T pro-capite becomes $303K each, including newborns and 100+ grannies.

-303K * 340M = 103 x 10^3 (K*M) = 103 x 10^(3+3+6) = 103 x 10^12 = 103T

-***

 IL GRANDE AVVERSARIO DI TRUMP

 Il Moloch che l'amministrazione Trump dovrà affrontare è quei $7T di debito pubblico da rinnovare.
 Ma per darvi un'idea di cosa significhi la finanza negli USA e quindi il controllo del debito pubblico c'è l'altro screenshot e allora andiamo a mettere in prospettiva quei $7T con tutto il resto.